Typography Guide for Beginners: 7 Fundamentals of Type Contrast

 What is type contrast?
 It's visual harmony between letters and the space around them.
 It's the epitome of typography.
 You know when you see multiple fonts paired on a page that look like they just belong together?
 Type contrast is why.
-Type contrast gets the important information across and it also makes your design stand out like magic!
+Type contrast gets the important information across and it also makes your design stand out... all with letters!
 Words can be visually compelling as well as meaningfully compelling.

-So, how do ya do it?
-While there are no absolute formulas in design — much like life — there are fundamentals that are widely accepted and practiced.
+So, how does one achieve type contrast?
+While there are no absolute formulas in design, there are principles/fundamentals that are widely accepted and practiced.
 Carl Dair is the man behind the 7 fundamentals of type contrast and he started publishing books in 1964, which is pretty wild when you consider the amount of time that has passed since.
-Even over 50 years later, designers are still using the method he wrote about.
+Even over 50 years later, designers are still using the fundamentals he wrote about.
 Design trends come and go but the fundamentals never go out of fashion.